 Another popular debt relief option is to negotiate with your creditors to accept a lump sum payment to satisfy the debt.
 You offer to pay a percentage of the debt instead of paying the debt in full.
 The creditor agrees to cancel the debt for an amount that is less than the total amount owed on the account.

 You must have a large sum of money available to pay the debts once the creditor agrees to the payment.
-Many people do not have access to large sums of money without using their home or other assets as collateral.
+Many people don’t have access to large sums of money without using their home or other assets as collateral.

 You Might Put Your Property at Risk.
 As with a debt consolidation loan, you often transfer unsecured debts to secured debts.
-Therefore, you are risking your home if you cannot afford to pay the loan.
+So, you’re risking your home if you can’t afford to pay the loan.